oddcoder/sickassembler/src/tests/tests.md

 # Tests

--   Each module should have its tests in the same files
+-   Each module should have its tests in the same folder

 -   Integration tests will be included in this folder